 The web is filled with information about PDF and Acrobat.
 Below are some of my favorites.

-- Websites: The PDF Association regularly publish interesting articles.
-PlanetPDF is another relevant website and of course Adobe also have something to say about the subject on their general PDF and PDF Technology Center pages.
+- Websites: The PDF Association regularly publishes interesting articles.
+PlanetPDF is another relevant website and of course, Adobe also has something to say about the subject on their general PDF and PDF Technology Center pages.

 - Forums: I guess the best PDF-oriented forum you can find nowadays is the Adobe forum for Acrobat users.
 I also like the Apogee Network, a forum specifically for users of the Agfa Apogee workflow.